The

 Franklin County, he met another German farmer by the name of Frank

-Frund and married his daughter Magdaleine.
+Frund and married his daughter Marie Magdalena.
 They had nine

 children: three boys (George, John Adam, and Joseph Frank) and